First performed by the Mercators in the SCDA One Act Festival, February 2006

 Highly Commended in the SCDA One Act Playwriting Competition

-58 Productions in the UK, USA, Canada, South Africa, Indonesia, France, Spain, Ireland and Germany
+58 Productions in the UK, USA, Canada, South Africa, Indonesia, France, Spain, Ireland and Germany.
+A popular choice for drama festivals and supper theatre

 Festival awards for winning play, best comedy, best production, best director, best actor and best actress